-Filipina DJ Katrina Razon is already a girl boss at the age of 26.
+Filipina DJ Katrina Razon is already at the top pf her game at the age of 26.
 Just recently, she was even invited to speak at Forbes' Under 30 Summit about "breaking the glass ceiling alongside trailblazing women."
-Because apart from being in the music industry for a decade now, she’s also juggling not just one, not even two, but three different business ventures: (1) She's the co-founder and managing partner at Third Culture Music and Media, an experiential marketing and events agency based in Manila and Hong Kong; (2) In Los Angeles, she spends most of her time managing an investment vehicle called KSR Ventures; (3) And finally, in Thailand, she works on the Wonderfruit Festival, a sustainable music and wellness event.
+Because apart from being in the music industry for a decade now, she’s also juggling not just one, not even two, but three different business ventures: (1) She's the co-founder and managing partner at Third Culture Music and Media, an experiential marketing and events agency gbased in Manila and Hong Kong; (2) In Los Angeles, she spends most of her time managing an investment vehicle called KSR Ventures; (3) And finally, in Thailand, she works on the Wonderfruit Festival, a sustainable music and wellness event.

 Impressed yet?
 Below are 10 fun facts you need to know about this young stylish entrepreneur, as told by Katrina herself:

 1. "I am a gamer at heart.
 In my early childhood days, my mom and I would play Zelda: Ocarina of Time on the Nintendo 64 to Resident Evil on the Playstation.
 Many times, I would read the walkthrough out to her.
 Playing video games taught me about strategy and how each choice might have a given consequence.
 RPG games always took me from adventure to adventure; I guess my creativity really stems from all of the video games that I played!"